Abundant Art is a cross-arts platform celebrating intercultural creative practice among diverse communities.

 Roger Kitchen

-Roger's association with Abundant Art began in 2018 as a oral history and video recording trainer as part of our Heritage Project supported by the National Heritage Lottery Fund.
+Roger's association with Abundant Art began in 2018 as an oral history and video recording trainer as part of our Heritage Project supported by the National Heritage Lottery Fund.
 He was then invited to contribute as an editor of the film 'A Meeting of Cultures' produced by Abundant Art as a culmination of the same heritage project that ran for two years.
 Roger then went on to edit Abundant Art's second documentary film 'Moving Forward Looking Back #2020.
 Currently Roger supports Abundant Art in an advisory role as a non executive board member.

 Roger began recording people’s memories in 1974, using the collected reminiscences as the source for local books.
 He co-founded Living Archive Milton Keynes (www.livingarchive.org.uk) and was its General Manager from 1992 to 2002 and is currently its Chairman.
 Living Archive’s basic premise is that everybody has a story to tell.
 Such stories and other primary source materials have inspired multifarious high-quality artistic, creative, and educational activities including large-scale musical documentary plays, books, exhibitions, and websites.
 Over the last few years, he has been producing video documentaries, as well as helping others do the same.